CoCoResearch/DMNTables/README.md

 # DMNTables
-DMN tables decision propagation, and correctness and completeness analysis CP-based algorithms.
+CP-based algorithms for DMN tables decision propagation, and correctness and completeness analysis.